-- 1. ABO compatibility with mother and infant - 2.
-Antigen-negative for maternal antibodies - 3.
-Age of unit - 4.
-Irradiation status - CMV negativity: there is acceptance that in an emergency situation leucodepleted components may be provided for recipients who would normally receive CMVnegative components - A component that satisfies the neonatal specification e.g. multi-satellite packs, MB FFP, HT negative red cells.
+- 1 ABO compatibility with mother and infant

+- 2 Antigen-negative for maternal antibodies

+- 3 Age of unit

+- 4 Irradiation status

+- 5 CMV negativity: there is acceptance that, in an emergency situation, leucodepleted components may be provided for recipients who would normally receive CMV-negative components

+- 6 A component that satisfies the neonatal specification e.g. multi-satellite packs, MB FFP, HT negative red cells.

-It should be noted that in the situation of emergency large volume transfusion for a neonate or infant < I year with no neonatal/infant specification red cells available in the hospital, if a non-group O neonate/infant were given an adult group O unit with unknown HT antibody status there is a very low risk of haemolysis from HT antibodies given the small volume of plasma in SAGM units.
+It should be noted that in the situation of emergency large volume transfusion for a neonate or infant < 1 year with no neonatal/infant specification red cells available in the hospital, if a non-group O neonate/infant was given an adult group O unit with unknown HT antibody status there is a very low risk of haemolysis from HT antibodies given the small volume of plasma in SAGM units.

-Recommended alternatives for emergency intrauterine red cell transfusion can be found in Appendix 2.
+Recommended alternatives for emergency intrauterine red cell transfusion can be found in Appendix 3.